devendrk/Rosciper/README.md

 **IMPORTANT !!!**

 It is good practice to keep your local repo up to date with the remote repo.
 Before you `git push`, you can first `git pull` from the remote repository to your local master branch.
-This will help to avoid merge conflicts.
 We'll provide more detail about this later!

 ### Happy coding :)